ballerina-platform/ballerina-lang/stdlib/websub/src/main/ballerina/websub/Module.md

 `<HEADER_TO_CONSIDER>` header is `issueOpened`, dispatching should happen to a resource named `onIssueOpened`.

-The first parameter of this resource will be the generic `websub:Notification` record, and the second parameter will be a custom `IssueOpenedEvent` record, mapping the JSON payload received when an issue is created.
+The first parameter of this resource will be the generic `websub:Notification` record, and the second parameter will be a custom `IssueOpenedEvent` record mapping the JSON payload received when an issue is created.

 **Based on the payload**